 Medium: Sound and Music

-Liam Elliot is a Canadian composer and sound artist based in Canada and the U.K.
+Liam Elliot is a Canadian composer and sound artist from Calgary currently living in Princeton, NJ.

 His work seeks to create a sense of place and reflects a fascination with the sounds and processes of the natural world.
 He creates acoustic and electroacoustic pieces for concert performance and builds sound sculptures that directly transform natural processes into musical sound.